1st Battalion, 2nd Marines: 1950s–1990s

 Reactivated again in October 1949, the battalion has since regularly deployed to the Caribbean and Mediterranean regions.
 1/2 has seen operational service during the Cuban Missile Crisis (1962), Dominican intervention (1965), operations in the Persian Gulf (1988), Eastern Exit (Somalia evacuation, 1991), Desert Shield and Desert Storm (1990–91), Haitian refugee (1992), Somalia (1993), and Cuba (1994), Operation Noble Obelisk-Freetown, Sierra Leone (1997).
-The unit has also deployed with the Unit Deployment Program and Camp Lejeune-based MEUs.
+The unit has also deployed with the Unit Deployment Program and Camp Lejeune–based MEUs.

-Global War on Terror
+Global war on terror

 In December 2001, the Marines of Bravo Company were recalled off of Christmas leave after completing their six-month Unit Deployment Program (UDP) to Okinawa.
 The Marines were sent to Guantanamo Bay Naval Base, Cuba to provide security for the Guantanamo Bay detention camp, including Camp X-Ray.

 Operation Iraqi Freedom

 The battalion saw combat during Operation Iraqi Freedom as part of Task Force Tarawa in 2003 and with the 24th Marine Expeditionary Unit in 2004, having combat operations in Iskandariyah, Musayyib, Haswa, and Jurf Al Sakhar, located in the Babil province.
 In the summer of 2006, the battalion completed their third tour in Iraq having combat operations as part of the 22nd Marine Expeditionary Unit in Hīt located within the Al Anbar province.
 In March 2007 the battalion on its 4th combat deployment operated in Kahn ar Bagdadi, Ar Rutbah, Albu Hyatt and Anah, located in Al Anbar province.
 From July 2008 through February 2009 the battalion deployed to Al Habbaniyah in the Al Anbar province.
-The battalion also spent a portion of its 5th deployment to Iraq in Sinjar, located in the Ninawa province.
+The battalion also spent a portion of its 5th deployment to Iraq in Sinjar, located in the Nineveh province.